OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/upgrading.md

 ### OpenVidu Server Pro Node

 Connect through SSH to Openvidu Server Pro instance.
-The recommended folder to install OpenVidu Pro is /opt.
-Every other instruction in the documentation regarding on premise updates assumes this installation path.
+The recommended installation folder of OpenVidu Pro is `/opt/openvidu`.
+Every other instruction in the documentation regarding on premises upgrades assumes this specific installation path.

 #### 1) Stop all docker-compose services